FREE UK Standard Delivery when you spend £60 or more FREE Returns

 Type of Yarns in Category: Roving, Super Bulky

-Examples of Yarns in Category: Super chunky wool, Roving wool, Acrylic
+Examples of Yarns in this Category: Super chunky wool, Roving wool, Acrylic

 Knit Gauge Range: 7-11 stitches per 4 inches